 The Secret Ingredient

 A robust and serious death penalty is indeed the secret ingredient that makes players respect your virtual world and makes those virtual worlds feel more real and immersive.
-The death experience is so powerful and avoided at all costs by players, that it promotes a high level of player participation and engagement in all of advancement mechanics that those worlds offer.
+The death experience is so powerful and avoided at all costs by players, that it promotes a high level of player participation and engagement in all of the advancement mechanics that those worlds offer.

 Since loss aversion is at least 2 times more powerful than gain, the pain and loss of dying in a MMORPG has to be sufficient and serious enough to make up for all of the gain mechanics that players are offered.
 Since the death penalty is the only real loss mechanic (with the exception of some trade-skills have you losing ingredients and items during combination failures) the death penalty needs to be considerable.